 Some links in this article are affiliate links.
 As an Amazon Associate I earn from qualifying purchases.
 Your click fuels hours reviewing old service manuals—at zero added cost to you.

 There are numerous versions of the Nalbantov available for purchase, and many other floppy disk emulators as well.
-However, this Nalbantov slim drive is currently the only one the works in the DKC-500RXG.
-You can purchase it either from Amazon, or directly from the Nalbantov.
+However, this Nalbantov slim drive is currently the only one that works in the DKC-500RXG.
+You can purchase it either from Amazon, or directly from Nalbantov.

 Installing the Nalbantov